bjohas/bushcraft/help/Help on bushcraft.md

     perl bush

 which fetches the rest of the tools installation, and tells you what to do next.
 If you want to use the tools to enable user feedback, remote logins etc, you need to provide further config; again, the script tells you what to do.

+See below, if you do not have wget, curl, or perl.

 If you are setting up an installation for somebody else, you can do a more comprehensive install (with configuration, and running bushcraft-init-pi) like this: